bjpop/gurita/docs/box.rst

        :width: 600px
        :height: 600px
        :align: center
-       :alt: Count plot showing the frequency of the categorical values in the embark_town feature from the titanic.csv file, grouped by the class feature, displayed in a specified order
+       :alt: Box plot showing the distribution of age for each class in the titanic data set, grouped by class and sex, with ordering specified for sex

 It is also possible to use both ``--order`` and ``--hueorder`` in the same command.
 For example, the following command controls the order of both the ``class`` and ``sex`` categorical features: